renato-favarin/ds_em_producao/README.md

 ## Data collection and understanding

-The first step was to collect (from kaggle) and understand the data; soon after, the cleaning of the database and treatment of missing values took place.
+The first step was to collect (from kaggle) and understand the data; soon after, the cleaning of the database and treatment of missing values took place. <br>
+There are 1017209 sales records for 1115 different stores, containing different attributes such as: "store_type", "customers", "assortment", "school_holiday", "open", "promo2", among others.
+The explanation of each of the attributes is available on the notebook. <br>
+To complete the data understanding step, features that will not be available at the time of the forecast were removed, such as the number of customers, which will only be known on the day of sales and, therefore, it would be impractical to train the model with such variable.

 ## Exploratory data analysis guided by a mind map of hypotheses